Introduction

 Material changes

-Please note that there may be delays in the processing of these forms as we are prioritising pupillage completion processes and provisional practising certificate requests.
+Please note that there may be delays in the processing of these forms at times when we need to prioritise pupillage completion processes and provisional practising certificate requests.

 Waivers

-If you have applied for a pupillage reduction or dispensation then your application should be determined within 12 weeks.
+If you have applied for a pupillage reduction or dispensation then your application will take at least 16 weeks to process, at present.
 When applying, please allow enough time for your application to be considered as we cannot guarantee that it will be expedited at your request.
 Please note that you can commence pupillage while waiting for a decision for a reduction in pupillage and amend the duration of your registered pupillage in the event of a successful outcome to your application.

 If a pupillage provider AETO has advertised for a pupillage(s) commencing on a particular date and then wishes to make offers to additional candidates who applied in the same recruitment round, they may do so provided that the additional candidate(s) will be starting their pupillages within six months (either before or after) the originally intended starting date.